sbraford/provision-vagrant/README.md

 gem install provision-vagrant
 ```

-This should create a `provision-vagrant` command that you should now be able to use.
+This should install a `provision-vagrant` command that you can now.
 To test it:

 ```
 provision-vagrant -v